imbolc/csvfile/README.md

     writer.writerows(data)
 ```

-Also you can you can declaratevely define types in a table header:
+Also you can declaratively define types in a table's header:

 ```python
 >>> print(open("/tmp/csvfile_test.csv").read())